j-janssen/pic_triangulation/README.md

 ## The Milestones & the Three Stage Plan

 The **goal** of this project is to get familiar with different kinds of programming tools and methods.
-Therefore we program an algorithm that aproximates a given picture with one-colored triangles.
+Therefore an algorithm that approximates a given picture with one-colored triangles is considered.
 This project consists of three stages.
-First, we build the program (this will take most of the time).
-Then we make the algorithm accessible via web.
-And in the end, we develoape an app-version of the programm.
+First, the program itself(this will take most of the time) and then the accessibillity via web.
+Lastly, the app-version.

-Now, a few words to the organisation.
-We will work via GitHub (see folder or https://guides.github.com/activities/hello-world/).
-There we can build together the code without interference.
-Weekly, we meet in discussion sessions where we talk about progress and difficulties.
-Here we use Jupiter Notebook for presentations and protocols (see https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/).
-In this sessions we elaborate the amount of work and devide it into blocks (ideally independent of each other).
-One is free to pic and work on a block.

 Here is a brief guideline with the **Milestones** for the first stage:
 * **The blueprint of the Algo** (Preliminary)